seancorfield/seancorfield.github.io/source/_posts/2016-07-18-start-your-engine.markdown

 comments: true
 categories: [clojure]
 ---
-Today I'm inspired my the [latest issue of Eric Normand's Clojure Gazette](http://us4.campaign-archive1.com/?u=a33b5228d1b5bf2e0c68a83f4&id=56d35f53c5) which talks about why his "Joy of Programming" comes from learning and exploration.
+Today I'm inspired by the [latest issue of Eric Normand's Clojure Gazette](http://us4.campaign-archive1.com/?u=a33b5228d1b5bf2e0c68a83f4&id=56d35f53c5) which talks about why his "Joy of Programming" comes from learning and exploration.